nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **Guarantees:** All contacts are deleted from UNIon

 **MSS:**
-   1. User inputs command to remove all contacts
+   1. User inputs command to remove all contacts.
-   2. UNIon clears all the contacts it has stored till thus far.
+   2. UNIon clears all the contacts it has stored thus far.

    Use case ends.

 **Extensions**
-   > 1a.
+* 1a.
 UNIon detects error of input by user.
-      >> 1a1.
+  * 1a1.
 All contacts remain in UNIon.
+  * 1a2.
+User re-inputs command.
+  * Steps 1a1 - 1a2 are repeated until data format is correct.

+**System: UNIon**\
+**Use case: UC06 - Remove specified contact from folder**\
+**Actor: User**\
+**Guarantees:** Contact specified is removed from folder\
+**Preconditions:** Folder and contact already exists in UNIon

+**MSS:**
+1. User inputs command to remove contact from folder.
+2. UNIon removes specified contact from folder.

+Use case ends.

+**Extensions**
+* 1a.
+Contact does not exist in folder.
+    * 1a1.
+Folder remains unchanged.
+    * 1a2.
+User re-inputs contact index to be removed.
+    * Steps 1a1 - 1a2 are repeated until data format is correct.

+* 1b.
+Folder does not exist in UNIon.
+    * 1b1.
+Contact not removed from folder.
+    * 1b2.
+User re-inputs folder name for contact to be removed from.
+    * Steps 1b1 - 1b2 are repeated until data format is correct.

+**System: UNIon**\
+**Use case: UC07 - Remove all folders**\
+**Actor: User**\
+**Guarantees:** All folders are deleted from UNIon

+**MSS:**
+1. User inputs command to remove all folders.
+2. UNIon clears all the folders it has stored thus far.

+Use case ends.

+**Extensions**
+* 1a.
+UNIon detects error of input by user.
+    * 1a1.
+All folders remain in UNIon.
-      >> 1a2.
-User re-inputs command.\
+    * 1a2.
+User re-inputs command.
-      Steps 1a1 - 1a2 are repeated until data format is correct.
+    * Steps 1a1 - 1a2 are repeated until data format is correct.
 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.